 How to Winterise Your Pool Heat Pump

-Pool heat pumps are robust pieces of kit and can be used after the traditional end of the swimming season.
-However, like with any of your key pool components, you’ll need to give your heat pump a bit of extra attention when winter rolls around again to ensure it stays working at its best.
+As the colder months approach, it's important to correctly prepare your pool and its equipment for the winter.
+One key component of this process is properly winterising your pool heat pump.
+Like with any of your key pool components, you’ll need to give your heat pump a bit of extra attention when winter rolls around again to ensure it stays working at its best.

 As the temperatures start dropping, it’s a good idea to think about winterising your pool.
 Many of us are careful about properly closing our pools down for winter, but is your heat pump on your winterising checklist?